fredericGette/Lumia520/content/power/README.md

 The battery can be recharged through the USB port.

-When in power off state, the phone can be started by applying the following current to the USB port:
+When in power off state, the phone can be started by applying the following current to the USB port (Vcc and Gnd pins)

 | Voltage | Duration | Current |
 |---------|----------|---------|